iamAkolab/Udacity_JavaDev_Nanodegree/part3_web_services_and_apis/lesson2/casestudy.md

-# Case Study: Intro & Maven Dependencies
+# Case Study: Intro & Maven Dependencies,
 The case study is a REST API that retrieves a list of locations from a database.
 The code can be cloned from [GitLab](https://gitlab.com/videolearning/udacity-java/tree/master/Lesson2-restapis)

 * spring-boot-starter-web - This starter pack is used for web application development and automatically adds libraries like Spring MVC, REST, Tomcat, and Jackson.